 Lbs. is a restaurant devoted to lobster, crab, fish and other types of fresh seafood.
 The 140-seat space occupies the ground floor of an office building near Yonge and Adelaide.

-Inside, the dining room is more formal than I expected.
-You can find luxe finishes and plush upholstery throughout the space, while the bar serves as the focal point.
+Inside, the dining room sports luxe finishes and plush upholstery throughout, while the bar serves as the focal point.

-The lobster dinner is especially good value considering all the hard work is done for you before it comes to the table.
+The real star on both menus though has to be the lobster.
+All the hard work is done for you before it comes to the table.
 Bibs are available, but not necessary; the meat just slides out of the already cracked shell with little mess.

 Drawn butter comes on the side while upgrades include truffle aioli, lobster butter, bacon butter and house-made cocktail sauce.

 Cocktails, like the Ceasar ($21) don''t come cheap but these aren't no frills drinks.
 Steak spice, pickles and an entire lobster claw make up the garnishes here.
 Red and white wine and champagne by the glass are also readily available.

 Saying that the lobster roll ($25) is buttery would be an understatement.
 The succulent crustacean meat is devoid of unnecessary fillers, just lightly dressed in tarragon mayo before being piled into a toasted, buttered split top bun.